jptweb/IGME-340-Shared/labs/gif_finder.md

 ### Bonus points
 There are many things that can be done to enhance this application, these are some bonus tasks, if you choose to go above and beyond.
 1. Save a selected GIF to the device photo gallery.
 2. Save the users previous results.
+(Note: this would be possible with [Shared Prefences](../reference/data-persistence/shared-preferences.md) which we don't cover till week 9 after this is due but if you wish to browser ahead you're welcome to)
 3. Impress me with your mad Flutter skills!